awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 AWS Glue runs custom classifiers before built\-in classifiers, in the order you specify\.
 When a crawler finds a classifier that matches the data, the classification string and schema are used in the definition of tables that are written to your AWS Glue Data Catalog\.

+**Note**
+Custom classifiers use GrokSerDe, which has been validated in Amazon Athena only.
+Querying tables defined with Grok is currently not supported in EMR or Redshift\.

 ## Writing Grok Custom Classifiers<a name="custom-classifier-grok"></a>

 Grok is a tool that is used to parse textual data given a matching pattern\.
 A grok pattern is a named set of regular expressions \(regex\) that are used to match data one line at a time\.
 AWS Glue uses grok patterns to infer the schema of your data\.
 When a grok pattern matches your data, AWS Glue uses the pattern to determine the structure of your data and map it into fields\.